 Fifty girls have been abducted and are locked up in a secret facility under armed guards.
 There they are paired up and forced to fight each other with bare hands in an arena where one girl must kill the other.
 If they lose or refuse to fight, then their families and loved ones will be killed by the shadowy organisation that stages the matches.
 As she is forced to fight, Sabrina determines to make an escape despite the impossible odds against doing so.

 Raze is a directorial debut for Josh C. Waller who had previously made three short films.
-Waller is also a producer for Elijah Wood’s Spectrevision horror production company and is a credited on films such as Toad Road (2012), A Girl Walks Home Alone at Night (2014), Open Windows (2014), The Boy (2015) and The Greasy Strangler (2016), Mandy (2018), Color Out of Space (2019) and Daniel Isn’t Real (2019), as well as Cooties (2014), which he also co-wrote.
+Waller is also a producer for Elijah Wood’s Spectrevision horror production company and is a credited on films such as Toad Road (2012), A Girl Walks Home Alone at Night (2014), Open Windows (2014), The Boy (2015), The Greasy Strangler (2016), Mandy (2018), Color Out of Space (2019) and Daniel Isn’t Real (2019), as well as Cooties (2014), which he also co-wrote.

 The quick pitch for Raze could be Girlfight (2000) meets Saw (2004).
 Waller builds on the premise of people imprisoned and forced into brutal acts for the sake of survival that we get in the Saw films – but at the same time focuses the film around a series of scenes with the girls engaged in hand-to-hand combat to the death.
 I kept wondering where Josh Waller’s focus was throughout the film – while the set-up of people imprisoned and forced to do things easily makes this into one of the numerous Saw copies such as Exam (2009), Die (2010), Vile (2011) and Would You Rather (2012), there is not the focus we get in these on the sadistic torture of the contestants or their attempts to escape.
 Instead, most of the film serves up serial scenes of the girls fighting each other in the arena where what we have feels more like an action movie/combat focus than necessarily a work that sits inside horror material.